SuiMachine/NARC-Unfinished-Wrapper/README.md

-# The Thing Wrapper
+# NARC - Unfinished Wrapper
-Wrapper for The Thing (video game) to make it easy to run the game in Windowed mode.
-Partially based on ThirteenAG wrapper.
+An unfinished wrapper for NARC (2005), which I wrote to easily test the impact of raised framerate on the game.